 3. All the examination halls/rooms shall have a wall clock, Hence the candidates are not allowed to wear/carry any type of watch into the examination hall/room.

-4. Candidates are requested to read carefully the detailed Notification for NET to be held on … available on the website: www.NTAnet.nic.in.
+4. Candidates are requested to read carefully the detailed Notification for NET is available on the website:https://ugcnet.nta.nic.in/.
 No TA will be paid for appearing in the Test.

-5. Candidates are allowed to carry the Test Booklets of Paper-I, II and III after conclusion of the examination..
+5. Candidates are allowed to carry the Test Booklets of Paper-I, II and III after the conclusion of the examination.